 The Artist Behind Batch

 She earned her BFA in Illustration from Syracuse University and inclusion in the Society of Illustrators esteemed 37th Annual of American Illustration and exhibition in NYC.

-Over the next 16 years, she taught at Winthrop University helping develop and implement an Illustration program in the College of Visual and Performing Arts.
+Over the next 16 years, she lectured at Winthrop University helping develop an Illustration program for the College of Visual and Performing Arts.

 My drawings and paintings explore a real and persistent